-Having independently measured the mass of the discovered resonance m_H , the ATLAS and CMS Collaborations have started to combine the data sets to perform the analysis [66].
-The combination is performed using only the $H \to \gamma \gamma$ and $H \to ZZ \to 4\ell$ decay channels, because these two channels offer the best mass resolution.
-The procedure for combining the Run 1 data sets of ATLAS and CMS is described in [66].
+Having independently measured the mass of the discovered resonance m_H , the ATLAS and CMS Collaborations have started to combine the data sets to perform the analysis [40].
+The combination is performed using only the $H \rightarrow \gamma\gamma$ and $H \rightarrow ZZ \rightarrow 4\ell$ decay channels, because these two channels offer the best mass resolution.
+The procedure for combining the Run 1 data sets of ATLAS and CMS is described in [40].
 The resulting mass of the Higgs boson is determined to be